 - One 8 or 10-ounce bag of uncooked chicharrones de harina

 - 1 1/2 cups vegetable oil

-- 2 medium limes, sliced in wedges
+- 2 or more medium-sized limes, sliced in wedges

 - Your choice of salsa botanera (Victoria, Búfalo, chamoy, etc.)